espinielli/dotfiles/.zsh-config/README.md

 The list and order of [startup files for zsh][zshug] (Ch 2) are (`ZDOTDIR` if not set defaults to `HOME`):

 1. `/etc/zshenv`
-  Always run for every zsh.
+  Always run for every zsh. (not present on my MBP)
 1. `$ZDOTDIR/.zshenv`
   Usually run for every zsh (see below).
 1. `/etc/zprofile`